-Across the globe, decisions made about many of societies issues are decided upon by voting.
+Can blockchain be used for voting?
+Across the globe, decisions made about many of society’s issues are decided by voting.
 Polling stations have been around for thousands of years and have allowed us to hear the voices of millions of people.
 However, several disadvantages of this method of voting have become more and more apparent.

 Issues with the current voting systems:

 To solve some of these issues, we introduced electronic voting in the 1960s.
-Although with this method, other complications occurred as a result of software errors, problems verifying results, and Once you have the freedom of being the sole owner of your money, it's now your responsibility to ensure the...
-More issues as computers can still be hacked.
-In some countries where e-voting was initially used, they chose to go back to the old-school method of voting.
+Although with this method, other complications occurred as a result of software errors, problems verifying results, and security issues as computers are still hackable.
+In some countries where e-voting occurs, they chose to go back to the old-school method of voting.

 With all of these issues surrounding the current way of voting, is this where Blockchain technology can step up to provide a solution?